 I have always made things.
 My mother used to sew clothes and I loved to hang around when she did, rearranging her sewing box and playing with the buttons.
 I started to sew some clothes for myself when I was twelve.
 My mother was kind and let me use her sewing machine.
 Later I made dresses for school balls and other parties.

-china and I had that as a hobby for several years.
+My grandmother taught me to paint on china and I had that as a hobby for several years.

 How did you come upon screen printing and textile as your medium?

-art and craft program.
+Actually, painting was my thing for many years.
+I painted landscapes and flowers and wanted to be an illustrator.
+But I have alway sewed too.
+In upper secondary school, I chose the art and craft program.
 It annoyed me that there were so few nice fabrics in the shops so I played with the thought of being a fabric designer.
 But I chose to be an art and craft teacher.
 I specialized in weaving.
 A couple of years ago I was sent by my job to a screen printing course.
 I had wanted to do screen printing for a long time, and it was great!
 Finally, I was able to work with the combination of drawing, pattern and textile and combining this with sustainable redesign made it perfect for me!

 I love your animal prints.
 Why were you drawn to representing them in our work?